-5.13.4 Receive Mode (RX)
+5.19.4 Active Modes (RX and TX)

-Receive mode is activated directly by the MCU by using the SRX command strobe.
+CC110L has two active modes: receive and transmit.
+These modes are activated directly by the MCU by using the SRX and STX command strobes.

 The frequency synthesizer must be calibrated regularly.
-CC113L has one manual calibration option (using the SCAL strobe), and three automatic calibration options that are controlled by the MCSM0.FS\AUTOCAL setting:
+CC110L has one manual calibration option (using the SCAL strobe), and three automatic calibration options that are controlled by the MCSM0.FS AUTOCAL setting:

-- Calibrate when going from IDLE to RX - Calibrate when going from RX to IDLE automatically (not forced in IDLE by issuing an SIDLE strobe) - Calibrate every fourth time when going from RX to IDLE automatically (not forced in IDLE by issuing an SIDLE strobe)
+- Calibrate when going from IDLE to either RX or TX (or FSTXON) - Calibrate when going from either RX or TX to IDLE automatically (not forced in IDLE by issuing an SIDLE strobe) - Calibrate every fourth time when going from either RX or TX to IDLE automatically (not forced in IDLE by issuing an SIDLE strobe) - RX: Start search for a new packet